wp-plugins/google-one/readme.txt

 * Bugfix : The bug of position in the admin menu is fixed.

 == Upgrade Notice ==

+= V1.2.5 =
+Annotation setting is added.
+We updated all functionality for wordpress 4.3.

 = V1.2.4 =
 Ability to use the current site language for Google +1 button (Using Multilanguage by BestWebSoft).